 Syd Wachs has been working in the literary and visual arts industries since 2008.

-She has written for clients based in over 15 countries, including ghostwriting for USA Today bestselling authors and developing plots for literary agencies and writers worldwide.
+They have written for clients based in over 15 countries, including ghostwriting for USA Today bestselling authors and developing plots for literary agencies and writers worldwide.

 Syd’s field of experience comprises primarily of ghostwriting fiction novels (spanning all sub-genres) and biographies, story coaching, creative educational training, and written and visual content production.